Youth and Family Services

 Youth Services at Monash Health

-Monash Health provides high-quality community-based health services to vulnerable and marginalised young people (15-25 years) and their families, where they live, work and/or study.
-Multidisciplinary programs embrace patient-centred practices and evidenced-based service.
-Group therapy programs are provided to assist young people wanting to improve their wellbeing.
+Monash Health Community Youth Services provides high-quality community-based health services to vulnerable and marginalised young people (15-25 years) and their families where they live, work and/or study.
+Multidisciplinary programs embrace patient-centred practices, evidence-based care, and holistic care.
+Group therapy programs are provided to assist young people wanting to improve their well-being.

 ‘Youth Health Hub’ Program

-The Youth and Family Team supports young people (15-25 years or equivalent developmental age) at our Thursday Youth Hubs by providing individual assessments, support services and group programs.
+The Youth and Family Team supports young people 15-25 years of age (or equivalent developmental age) at our Tuesday and Thursday after school hours Youth Health Hubs, by providing individual assessments, support services and group programs.

-The Youth Hub includes Dietetics, Exercise Physiology, Music Therapy, Social Work, Speech Pathology (Communication skills), Youth Work, health assessments and group programs to improve young people’s health literacy.
+The Youth Hub services include; Dietetics, Exercise Physiology, Counselling, Music Therapy, Social Work, Youth Work, Health Assessments and Group Programs to improve young people’s health, well-being and independent living skills.

 Care Coordination

 Our Care Coordination team comprises a youth worker, social worker and a nurse who provide specialised outreach for young people in the City of Greater Dandenong, City of Casey and Cardinia Shire.
-We assist young people (15-25 years) to become engaged in their health choices and wellbeing.
+We assist young people (15-25 years) engage with services to support their health choices.

 Exercise Physiology

-Accredited Exercise Physiologists (AEP) are university qualified Allied Health Professionals who specialise in the delivery of exercise, lifestyle and behavioural modification programs for the prevention and management of injuries and conditions.
+Accredited Exercise Physiologists (AEP) specialise in the delivery of exercise, lifestyle and behavioural modification programs.

-AEPs have experience and expertise in the assessment, design, and delivery of exercise and behaviour change interventions.
-This includes working with those living with, or at risk of chronic conditions, including mental illness by using exercise therapy to improve mood and motivation.
+AEPs have experience and expertise in assessing, designing, and delivering exercise and behaviour change interventions.
+This includes working with those living with or at risk of chronic conditions by using exercise therapy to improve mood and motivation.

 Community Health Nurse

-Community nurses provide age-related nursing screening, services, assessments, health education and information and referrals (internal and external).
+Community nurses provide age-related nursing screening, services, assessments, health education and information.

 Music Therapy